leona/pubg-discord-bot/README.md

 # Features
 - PUBG API Monitoring for automatically posting match stats in "chicken-dinners" and "reports" channels
-- http://pubg.report is monitored when you are in a voice channel and will get posted in "reports" text channel if you kill or get killed by a twitch streamer
+- http://pubg.report Twitch streamers you engage with are monitored when you are in a voice channel and will get posted in "reports" text channel if you kill or get killed by them.
 - https://pubg.sh telemetry timelapse is posted with each report.
 Very useful for seeing where that sneaky opponent was hiding after a game.
 - You must have a KD of at least 1 to join.
 This is currently how I want it, as playing in other discord servers without this was like playing on randoms.
 - Channels for people with > 1 KD and > 2 KD